 Club members have been known to hail from as far off places as Mexico and Hawaii, to as close as right here in Minocqua and Woodruff.
 Some ski for college teams and others have gone on to fame in such professional shows as Tommy Bartlett's, Sea World and Cypress Gardens.
 All, however, enjoy volunteering their time, energy and enthusiasm in order to put on one of the best amateur waterski shows in the nation.

-Bill Basset, Tom Bolger, Dick Herbert, Norb Brost, Pete Streich, Jim Snyder, Mike Bolger, Cy Hglund, Gil Keith, Tom Beech, Jim Fry, Tom Krolczyk, Pat Alborn, Rob Shuetz, Woody Hagge, Kit Stolen, Craig Wendt, Tim Krolczyk, John Ames, Bill Schofield, Guy Piaseki, Dave Beiser, Matt Ross, Tom Reck, Billy Fried, Lance Krolczyk, Bill Ross, Mike Fleming, Pat Ahern, Bruce Smith, Chad Dummermuth, Rusty Swallish, Mike Snyder, John Thompson, Chris McEachron, Tom Cote, Brent Rogers, Bugsy Hansen, Kyle McDonough, Eric Rogers, Brian Willis, Jake Kozisek, Jennifer Coleman, Greg Peckles, Jay Ryden, Dan Emerson, Jack Idlas, Dan Emerson, Mark Ritter, Christian Wahman, Andrew Donahoe, and Aaron Coleman.
+Bill Basset, Tom Bolger, Dick Herbert, Norb Brost, Pete Streich, Jim Snyder, Mike Bolger, Cy Hglund, Gil Keith, Tom Beech, Jim Fry, Tom Krolczyk, Pat Alborn, Rob Shuetz, Woody Hagge, Kit Stolen, Craig Wendt, Tim Krolczyk, John Ames, Bill Schofield, Guy Piaseki, Dave Beiser, Matt Ross, Tom Reck, Billy Fried, Lance Krolczyk, Bill Ross, Mike Fleming, Pat Ahern, Bruce Smith, Chad Dummermuth, Rusty Swallish, Mike Snyder, John Thompson, Chris McEachron, Tom Cote, Brent Rogers, Bugsy Hansen, Kyle McDonough, Eric Rogers, Brian Willis, Jake Kozisek, Jennifer Coleman, Greg Peckels, Jay Ryden, Dan Emerson, Jack Idlas, Dan Emerson, Mark Ritter, Christian Wahman, Andrew Donahoe, Aaron Coleman, and Elin Wahman.